-Which Wall Street Firms Are Best for Racial and Ethnic Diversity? was originally published on Firsthand.
+Which Wall Street Firms Are Best for Racial and Ethnic Diversity? was originally published on Vault.

 This past fall, Vault surveyed more than 3,000 investment banking professionals.
 We asked them to rate and comment on their firms' benefits, compensation, culture, hours, and training, among other workplace factors.
 We also asked them to rate and comment on their firms' diversity for women, LGBTQ+ diversity, and racial and ethnic diversity.
 In addition, we asked insiders to tell us about their firms' responses to the Black Lives Matter movement and last summer's anti-racist protests.